 What courses are offered?

 Students can receive credit for up to 6 hours of Spanish and 1 hour of P.E.
 Courses range from Elementary Spanish to Conversation to Advanced Grammar to Art and History of Spain.
+The length of stay and credit hours earned is flexible but requires approval from the Department of Modern Languages.

 Are the course credits “MC credits” or do they transfer into MC?